Programs

 Liberal Arts & Transfer Programs

-Students enrolled in an Associate of Science (AS) or Associate of Arts (AA) program must satisfy the general education requirements listed in the Academic Catalog to earn the degree.
+Students enrolled in an Associate of Science (AS) or Associate of Arts (AA) program must satisfy the general education requirements listed in the Academic Catalog (click here) to earn the degree.
 The curriculum outline is a suggested course sequence that prepares students to transfer.
-Therefore, the transcript of graduates will only list AA or AS and not the area of study.
+The transcript of graduates will list AA or AS as well as the area of study.
 Coursework may be modified with the advisor's consent in regard to the requirements of a student's intended transfer college.
-All new freshmen, and transfer students with less than 24 credits earned, are required to take the course UNIV 105 First Year Experience, although it is not listed in the curriculum outlines.
+All new freshmen, and transfer students with less than 24 credits earned, are required to take the course UNIV 105 First Year Experience as well as a Digital Literacy Requirement.
+These requirements are not listed in the curriculum.

-Follow the links above to view the liberal arts curriculum & fact sheet if you are undecided of your ultimate goal.
-This curriculum provides flexibility and endeavors to give students a sampling of the many disciplines available to them.
+Follow the links above to view the AA Liberal Arts and AS Liberal Arts curriculum If you are undecided about your ultimate goal, this curriculum provides flexibility and endeavors to give students a sampling of the many disciplines available to them.
 Below is the list of transfer programs offered at DCB.

 Associate of Arts (AA) Degrees